vizio360/coffee-sweetener/README.md

  - bored of the list of `require` at the top of each module
  - bored of finding out the location of a module relative to another one for requiring it
- - challanging myself to build something useful
+ - challenging myself to build something useful
  - missing the comfort of dependecy injection components like SwiftSuspenders (ActionScript)
  - ease the maintenance of big applications